-With private parking outside the apartment you enter at the rear into the hallway passing the three double bedrooms before going through to the open plan living room with a well-equipped kitchen, dining and sitting areas leading out onto the patio to enjoy the sea air.
+With private parking outside the apartment you enter at the rear into the hallway passing the three double bedrooms before going through to the open plan living room with a modern well-equipped kitchen, dining and sitting areas leading out onto the patio to enjoy the sea air.

 With underfloor heating throughout this apartment offering quality, comfortable accommodation all year round.

 Beach lovers, leave your car parked up for the week as you will have a different beach to explore every day and all within walking distance.

 Lusty Glaze, where the apartment block is named after offers so much more than just the splendid beach itself.

 Awarded the no.1 position by the Times as the most picturesque live music venue in the UK, weekly music sessions are hosted in the beach bar and restaurant all year round and also attract a number of large scale major names to this natural amphitheatre for the famous Sundowner sessions.